Table of contents:

 WARNING

-Action still running but client informs server about an issue at runtime.
+Action is still running, but the client informs the server about an issue at runtime.

 Only for informational purposes and no state transition.